 Racine County Salvation Army assistance programs.

-Depending on donations and other factors, Racine families may be able to call upon the Salvation Army for help.
+Depending on donations and other factors, Racine County families may be able to call upon the Salvation Army for help.
 Most of the aid provided is for basic and seasonal needs.
 This can include Christmas meals and gifts, winter coats, and food.
-The financial assistance is very limited in Racine Wisconsin.
+The financial assistance, including for rent or heating bills, is very limited in Racine Wisconsin.
 However people who need help can still contact the Salvation Army for referrals and other information.

 Seniors and older residents of Racine Wisconsin can turn to the non-profit for support.
 Resources are focused on addressing the needs of people age 50 and older as well as their spouses.
 Some of what may be available is below.